borkdude/advent-of-cljc/README.md

 Tests support the following metadata:

  - `:skip-cljs`: used for skipping Node test.
-Only used in `.circle/test-diff`, `script/test` and `script/test-one`.
+Used in `.circle/test-diff`, `script/test` and `script/test-one`.
  - `:slow`: used for skipping long-running tests.
-Only used in `script/test`.
+Used in `script/test`.

 ## Run